Exploring the 9 Top-Rated Museums in Florence: A Visitor's Guide

 As you might expect, the museums in Florence have among their collections the world's finest assemblage of Italian art of the Renaissance period, between about 1300 and 1500.
 After all, the Renaissance was born in Florence, forever changing the direction of Western art, and its greatest artists thrived under the patronage of the Medici and other wealthy families.
 So as you discover the highlights of these collections, expect to see plenty of Donatello, Ghiberti, della Robbia, and Botticelli, as well as two of the most famous of all Michelangelo's sculptures.
-But Florence's great art museums are not limited to the Florentine Renaissance; look for works by the great Venetians, Tintoretto and Titian, as well as one of Raphael's finest portraits and paintings by Rembrandt, Velasquez, and Van Dyck.
+But Florence's great art museums are not limited to the Florentine Renaissance; look for works by the great Venetians, Tintoretto, and Titian, as well as one of Raphael's finest portraits and paintings by Rembrandt, Velasquez, and Van Dyck.
 And it's not all art: look in Florence's museums for treasures as diverse as Egyptian mummies, historic fashions, an ancient chariot, and the Medici's jewelry.
-It's no wonder museums are high among Florence's top tourist attractions.

 Conveniently arranged by periods, the Uffizi Gallery for all its size (it ranks as one of Europe's largest art museums) is a good way to get an overview of the tremendous changes the Renaissance brought in the way artists perceived and portrayed the world.
 This chronological arrangement allows you to quickly sense the change of styles from the static, flat Byzantine representations of other-worldly madonnas and saints to more realistic and human portrayals, as well as works that include portraits, allegorical themes, even landscapes mixed with religious subjects.
 Seeing several contemporary artists' works together gives you the context for the Uffizi's famous block-busters, like Botticelli's Birth of Venus.

 The Accademia is the one place where you can follow Michelangelo's creative process as a sculptor.
-In the Galleria del David you'll find the four unfinished figures of the slaves that Michelangelo planned for the tomb of Pope Julius II in Rome.
+In the Galleria del David, you'll find the four unfinished figures of the slaves that Michelangelo planned for the tomb of Pope Julius II in Rome.
 He worked on six statues between 1519 and 1536 but never completed them (the other two are in the Louvre in Paris).
-Also unfinished is the figure of St. Matthew, sculpted by Michelangelo in 1505-1506 and intended as one of 12 apostles for Santa Maria del Fiore Cathedral in Florence.
-You may notice that the block of marble is flatter than those of the slaves -- the statue was intended to stand against a wall and be viewed only from the front.
+Also unfinished is the figure of St. Matthew, sculpted by Michelangelo in 1505 to 1506 and intended as one of 12 apostles for Santa Maria del Fiore Cathedral in Florence.
+You may notice that the block of marble is flatter than those of the slaves - the statue was intended to stand against a wall and be viewed only from the front.

 Michelangelo's David was brought to the Accademia in 1873 from its original setting in the Piazza della Signoria to protect him from the weather, and after an attack in 1991, placed behind glass.
 Begun when Michelangelo was 26, David was so perfect in its noble posture and expression, combining the tension of the coming battle with tranquility, that it was praised even by his contemporaries.
 David became the symbol of the irrepressible spirit of liberty in Florence.